tri2sing/ProjectEuler/README.md

 04/30/2014: Larget prime factor.
 222097th person to solve this problem.

 05/24/2014: Largest palindrome product.
 205715th person to solve this problem.

+05/26/2014: Smallest number divisible by first N.  219427th person to have solved this problem.